cerndigitalmemory/oais-platform/README.md

 This is the backend implementation of the OAIS Platform of the CERN Digital Memory, built on Django.

 It provides a REST API which can be used to interact with the platform.
-The best way to start is reading the Open API specification of the exposed methods.

 The main goals of the platform are: